square/bazel_maven_repository/README.md

 )
 ```

-This will cause the sha256 hashes for the various poms to be stored insecurely (as in, unverified)
+This will cause the SHA256 hashes for the various POMs to be stored insecurely (as in, unverified)
 in the supplied cache directory.
-This implies trusting the .pom you downloaded when the cache is
+This implies trusting the `.pom` you downloaded when the cache is
 being populated, and these are not checked in to the repository.

 > Note: Insecure pom caching is a 1.1 unreleased feature.